andreaabellera/DesCentral-Contraptions/apps/pasapasa-ipfs/README.md

 ## Troubleshooting
 ### CORS
-If your app cannot connect due to CORS issues, edit the `config` file located in your `.ipfs` folder and locate the API section as outlined below.
+If your app can't connect to the API due CORS issues, edit the `config` file located in your `.ipfs` folder and locate the API section as outlined below.
 ```
 "API": {
     "HTTPHeaders": {}